 🎉 Completed?
 You've built critical SEO pathways that help Google understand your site structure and pass authority to your most important pages.
 You're ready for Set Up Google Search Console.

+Problem: I'm only linking from my footer or main navigation Why this happens: These are the easiest places to add links, and many website builders encourage it.
 Fix: Footer and navigation links are necessary for usability, but they carry far less SEO weight than contextual links within your body content.
 Google knows these are "site-wide" links and discounts them accordingly.
 Find contextually relevant spots within your actual page text—these links carry far more authority because they're surrounded by relevant content.

+Problem: I'm linking to irrelevant pages just to hit a number Why this happens: You've read that "more internal links = better SEO" and you're trying to maximize links.
 Fix: Relevance trumps volume.
 A single highly relevant, contextual link is worth more than ten forced links to unrelated pages.
 Only link where the anchor text feels natural within the sentence and where the destination page genuinely adds value for the reader.
 If you're struggling to find link opportunities, it might mean you need more supporting content—not more forced links.

 Next Step: Set Up Google Search Console